Getting your first software engineering job in Japan

-This article is based on my own experiences working as a programmer in Japan, and from talking to countless other international developers about how they got their start here.
+This article is based on my own experiences working as a programmer in Japan, and from talking to countless other international software developers about how they got their start here.
 I’ll help you understand what your chances of getting a job here are, and what options you have for getting here in the first place.

 Evaluating your employability in Japan